restaumatic/external-orders-api/README.md

           1. `quantity`" - required positive integer
           1. `grossUnitPrice` - required non-negative number
           1. `specificationVatRate` - optional value with required discrimator field `tag` taking value `IncludedInProduct` or `Separate`.
 When `tag` is set to `Separate`, field `content` is also required and takes value being letter from A to G (See `vatRate` in product)
+      1. `note` - optional, non-empty text, max 2064 characters, a note to this particular product
   1. `discounts` - optional, non-empty array of objects containing:
       1. `name` - required text, max 256 characters long
       1. `description` - required text, max 256 characters long